Running through history

 Equal Rights for Woman

-All the above is male slanted and most training advances have been male-only for the simple reason women were not permitted to run distances until comparatively recently.
+All the above is male slanted, and most training advances have been male-only for the simple reason women were not permitted to run distances until comparatively recently.
 While women's events were introduced at the 1928 Olympics, the longest race was 800m.
-However many of the finishers collapsed and there was such an outcry that the women's 800m was taken off the Olympic programme and not reinstated until 1960.
+However, many of the finishers collapsed, and there was such an outcry that the women's 800m was taken off the Olympic programme and not reinstated until 1960.
 (How come no one comments when men collapse exhausted at the end of a race).
 And it wasn't until 1972 that women could run 1500m at the Olympics and 1988 before they could run a 5000m (it was 3000m until then).
 The IAAF did not recognise records in the 1500m until 1967, in the 3000m until 1972 and the 5000m and 10,000m until 1981.
-Prejudice was not confined to chauvinistic Europeans - in New Zealand, the first country to give women the vote, NZAA Chairman Harold Austed said they should never send a woman to the Games (Olympics) if a good man was available.
+Prejudice was not confined to chauvinistic Europeans - in New Zealand, the first country to give women the vote, NZAA Chairman Harold Austed said they should never send a woman to the Games (Olympics) if a good man were available.
 And NZAAA member Harry Amos declared he would resign rather than countenance athletics for women.
-(He never did - in fact he managed the first New Zealand Olympic team to contain a female athlete.)
+(He never did - he managed the first New Zealand Olympic team to contain a female athlete.)

 The Future Where to from here?